cypress-io/cypress/source/guides/references/error-messages.md

 # Cypress detected a cross origin error happened on page load

-[block:callout]
-{
-  "type": "info",
-  "title": "This is a simple overview...",
+{% note info This is a simple overview... %}
-  "body": "For a more thorough explanation of Cypress's Web Security model, [please read our dedicated guide to it](https://on.cypress.io/guides/web-security)."
+For a more thorough explanation of Cypress's Web Security model, [please read our dedicated guide to it](https://on.cypress.io/guides/web-security).
-}
-[/block]
+{% endnote %}

 This error means that your application navigated to a superdomain that Cypress was not bound to.